MattRabouam/Clojure_Robot/README.md

+# Version 4.0

+- Change the “motion” function to make it as “pure” as possible.

 # Version 3.0

 - Updated the code to remove unnecessary atoms, put the atoms used for loops in the functions directly to avoid potential bugs and try to include "pure" functions.